-- Take your cardboard tube and cut it down to the length of the two focal lengths of the lenses (for example, if I have 10cm and 20cm lenses I would need a 30cm tube).
+- Take your cardboard tube and cut it down to the length of the two focal lengths of the lenses (for example: if I have 10cm and 20cm lenses, I would need a 30cm tube).
 Hold a lens at the floor under a ceiling light and move the lens up until you see an image of the light fixture on the floor.
 The distance between the floor and the lens is its focal length.

 - Now attach the lenses to either end of the tube using the sticky tape, but try not to obscure the view through the tube.